yegor256/blog/_posts/2015/jan/2015-01-21-if-then-throw-else.md

 If-then-else is a forking mechanism of procedural programming.
 The CPU either goes to the left and **then** does something or goes to the right and does something **else**.
-Imagine yourself driving a car and seeing this sign on the road (Americans, don't be surprised;
+Imagine yourself driving a car and seeing this sign:
-there are many of these blue signs in Europe):

 {% figure /images/2015/01/if-then-throw-1.png 500 %}